TheFibonacciEffect/tumblr-url-availability/readme.md

 # Statuses

-When you ask `tumblr_avail.py` to check a blog, it’ll tell you one of three
+When you ask `tumblr_avail.py` to check a blog, it’ll tell you one of a few
-statuses: `AVAILABLE`, `taken`, or `purgatory`.
+statuses: `AVAILABLE`, `taken`, `purgatory`, or maybe something else if the code has bugs.
 The first two are self-explanatory (the url is available for taking or already taken) but the third one is a bit more complicated.

 The key lies in the [“unavailable / inactive URLs” Tumblr support page][unavailable], which says that “we don’t release taken or terminated